-#8 Walk the Bridges
+#8 Walk Across The Skopje Bridges

 Stone Bridge, connecting Macedonia Square to the Old Bazaar, is an icon of Skopje, Macedonia.
 The image is incorporated in the city’s coat of arms and flag.
 The pedestrian bridge dates to the middle of the 15th century, but has seen several bouts of reconstruction, most recently in 2008.